Manchukonda/Week-7-Codepath/README.md

   - [ ] Affected source code:
      - [Link] (https://core.trac.wordpress.org/browser/branches/4.2/src/wp-includes/class-wp-editor.php?rev=33361)

-3. Vulnerability Name or ID : Cross-site Scripting in TwentyFifteen theme in title of post
+3. Vulnerability Name or ID : Cross-site Scripting in TwentyFifteen theme in title of post with image filename (ID: 7168)
   - [ ] Summary: XSS vulnerability in the text editor box in title of the posts.
     - Vulnerability types: XSS
     - Tested in version: 4.2.2